Super Lawyers

 When should I file for a custody modification?

 Going to court to fight for your child is always a difficult, stressful decision.
-Here are some signs it may be time to call Carmody, Stewart, & Mixon to have a free consultation with a family law lawyer about a custody modification:
+Here are some signs it may be time to call Vic Carmody, Jr., P.A. to have a consultation with a family law lawyer about a custody modification:

 • Changes in your ex’s home are continuously making your child upset, anxious, or angry.